Author guidelines

 Languages

-Formazione & insegnamento's working languages are currently: English and Italian.
-In the past, it published articles in all the following languages: English, French, German, Italian, Spanish, and Portuguese.
+Formazione & insegnamento's working languages are currently: English, Italian, Spanish, and Portuguese.
+In the past, it published articles in all the following languages: French and German.
 Each article shall be accompained by titles, abstract, and keywords in both English and in the original language of the paper.
-For submissions that are not in English or Italian, please use the English forms for your translated title and the forms in Italian for the content in the original language of the paper (other than English).
-In fact, a user interface in languages other than English and Italian is not available.
+For submissions that are not in English, please use the English forms for your translated title and the forms in the original language for the content in the original language of the paper (other than English).
+In fact, a user interface in languages other than English, Italian, Spanish, or Portuguese is not available.
 The Indexers of our Editorial Team will take care of metadata, in order to ensure your article is appropriately indexed upon publication.

 Authorship